 Most doctors will say that, strictly speaking, you cannot become addicted to caffeine.
 If you’ve grown accustomed to consuming plenty of caffeine, suddenly stopping can cause some physical side effects like grogginess and headaches.
 But these will usually clear up in about a week’s time.
 Unless you have specific health concerns, drinking up to four cups of coffee a day is considered by most doctors to be perfectly safe and healthy.
 So…bottoms up!

 Hopefully, that clears up some of the mysteries around caffeine!
 Have more questions?
 Reach out to us on Instagram, Twitter, or Tiktok.
-Or check out our classes on Eventbrite!
+Or check out our classes!
 We hope to grow (and get well-caffeinated) with you soon!